Student Loan Borrower Exit Counseling

 If you fail to complete exit counseling, a hold will be placed on your records.
 You will not be able to re-enroll in classes, or obtain other college services and documents including, but not limited to your transcripts or diploma.

 Within 30 days of receipt of notification that exit counseling is required.
 If you left school without notifying the financial aid office, a hold will be placed on your account immediately for completion.

 How do I know how much I owe?

-The Department of Education has created a database for students to keep track of all of their Federal education loans.
-This site is called NSLDS (National Student Loan Data System).
-Click "Financial Aid Review".
-Access requires the student's Federal Student Aid (FSA) ID.
-Included in the database are all Federal student loans received from any post-secondary institution attended.
-NSLDS does not include any Private / Alternative loans taken to supplement the cost of education.
-Parent PLUS loan data is also included in the NSLDS database and will be found under the parent's name using the parent's Federal Student Aid (FSA) ID.
-Should you have questions about your NSLDS data please call 800-433-3243.
+You can access your loan information at https://studentaid.gov/.
+This website allows borrowers to access their loan balance and view detailed information about each loan.
+Access requires the student's Federal Student Aid (FSA) ID and Password.
+This website does not include any Private / Alternative loans taken to supplement the cost of education.
+Parent PLUS loan data is also included and will be found under the parent's name using the parent's Federal Student Aid (FSA) ID.
+Should you have questions about your Federal Student Aid data please call 800-433-3243.